Bitcoin ETF vs Self-Custody: What U.S. Investors Need to Understand | The Bitcoin Adviser

 Bitcoin ETF vs Self-Custody: What U.S. Investors Need to Understand

-U.S. spot Bitcoin ETFs offer easy price exposure—but they are not the same as owning Bitcoin.
-This page clarifies the difference, where ETFs fall short on inheritance and retirement, and when serious holders choose self-custody.
-We don’t attack ETFs; we frame them as on-ramps, not endpoints, and point you to the right resources inside our ecosystem.
+This page explains the difference, where ETFs break down for inheritance and retirement, and when serious holders transition to self-custody.
+We frame listed exposure as on-ramps, not endpoints, and link you to the right resources across our site.

 Ownership